valeriorizzi/FoldingFeatures/README.md

 ```
 With respect to this organization, the basic command to run the script would look like the following
 ```
-python bioinspired_features_generation.py -F ./folded_trajectory/folded.xtc -U ./unfolded_trajectory/unfolded.xtc -r full_solvated_box.pdb -rp folded_protein.pdb -rca folded_protein_CA.pdb -mc mcfile
+python bioinspired_features_generation.py -f ./folded_trajectory/folded.xtc -u ./unfolded_trajectory/unfolded.xtc -r full_box.pdb -mc mcfile
 ```
-An example of files and directory organization is provided in [example_TRP](https://github.com/heritiem/bioinspired_features/tree/main/example_TRP) for tryptophan-cage, which is the same as the one used in the publication.
-At the end of the analysis, the script sumarizes the main run details and the features in the `bioinspired_features.log` file.
+An example of files and directory organization is provided in [example_TRP](https://github.com/valeriorizzi/FoldingFeatures/tree/subselection_feature/example_TRP) for tryptophan-cage, which is the same as the one used in the publication.
+At the end of the analysis, the script sumarizes the main run details on the screen and the features in the `bioinspired_features.log` file.

 ### Optional flags
 The `bioinspired_features_generation.py` script has a number of optional flags, namely
+- The flag `-w` allows for the selection of only part of the pdb file to run the analysis, by default it is run on all the protein group in the pdb provided.
+The syntax is the same as the one from [mdtraj](https://mdtraj.org/1.9.4/atom_selection.html).
+For example, if one wants to investigate the features only between residue 100 to 110 and 160 to 170, then the selection would be `-w 'protein and (residue 100 to 110 or residue 160 to 170)'`.
+Notice how the flag is passed as a string.
-- For more control over the filtering process, both the cutoff (default: 0.6 nm) and the lda threshold values (default: 0.3) can be changed with the flags `-c` and `-l`, respectively
+- For more control over the filtering process, both the cutoff (default: 0.6 nm) and the lda threshold values (default: 0.3) can be changed with the flags `-c` and `-l`, respectively.
-- The flag `-py` produces a PyMOL session which contains all the detected features (h-bonds and contacts)
+- The flag `-py` produces a PyMOL session which contains all the detected features (h-bonds and contacts).
 - The flag `-e` produces more explicit PLUMED files.
-These are easier to read (for humans) but result in a much slower simulation if used for running biased MD
+These are easier to read (for humans) but result in a much slower simulation if used for running biased MD.
-- The flag `-y` run the script without asking any confirmation to the user
+- The flag `-y` run the script without asking any confirmation to the user.
 - The flag `-s` sets the stride for the analysis of the trajectories (defaul: 10).
 We recommend to include at least 1000 frames to obtain good statistics.

 ## Basic usage of oneopes_files_generation.py